ronrlin/payable-api/README.md

 # Installation

-If you want to build the gem from source:
+To build the gem from source:

 $ gem build payable.gemspec

-Alternatively, you can install the gem from Rubyforge:

 $ gem install payable